Amarena Cherry Ricotta Bars

-- In a medium to large mixing bowl, mix together the ricotta, sugar, vanilla, vanilla paste, lime juice, and zest until combined.
+- In a medium-sized mixing bowl, whisk together the ricotta, sugar, vanilla, vanilla paste, lime juice, and zest.

-- Add the egg and almond milk.
-Mix until incorporated.
+- Next, add the egg and milk.
+Whisk until incorporated.

 Compile the bars

-- Pour the filling over the crust and cherries.
-Try not to displace the cherries, but don’t worry too much—they will stay pretty stationary on their own.
+- Pour the filling evenly over the crust and cherries.
+Try not to displace the cherries, but don’t worry too much—the cherries will stay pretty stationary on their own.

 Swirl the syrup

-- If using, put the reserved syrup over the batter in a random drizzle.
+- If using, sprinkle the reserved syrup over the top of the batter in a random drizzle.
 Now take a butter knife and swirl the syrup into the batter.
 Don’t cut your knife in too deeply—you don’t want to touch the cherries or the crust!
 Stay pretty close to the top.

 Bake the bars

-- Bake at 350 degrees for 50-55 min.
-The bars are done when the middle is set, but there's still a little bit of jiggle.
+- Bake at 350 degrees for 35 minutes, until the top is browing and the middle is mostly set.
+There will still be a little bit of jiggle.